How to Ask for a Letter of Recommendation

-There are a few steps that you must take when writing an email to your perspective reference.
+There are a few steps that you must take when writing an email to your prospective reference.

-Be mindful of encroaching deadlines as most of the time your letter of recommendation is under some kind of time constraint.
+Be mindful of encroaching deadlines as most of the time, your letter of recommendation is under a time constraint.
 Plan to write and send your email at least six weeks before the reference is needed.

 - Choose Your Reference Wisely

-Think about who you are contacting, and how that person fits into what you are trying to achieve with the recommendation.
+Think about whom you are contacting.
+How does that person fit into what you are trying to achieve with the recommendation?
 For example, if you are applying for an internship and require a letter from a professor, be sure that you select the appropriate one.
 You also want to make sure that this person knows who you are.

 Sometimes you are forced to ask someone whom you do not know very well for a reference, and this is going to be a challenge for that person to write about someone they barely know.
 If you find yourself in this situation, then you should supply most of the information!
 Feel free to attach a sample letter template that you have written about yourself, and inform them that you have already put something together.
-Assembling a letter for your reference makes their job easier, and encourages them to give you a good recommendation.
+Assembling a letter for the reference makes their job easier, and encourages them to give you a good recommendation.

 - Format Your Email Properly

 Begin by using the proper subject heading.
 The heading should appear as:

 Recommendation for [Your Name]

 This subject line will grab their attention and express to them up-front that you are requesting something from them.
 Next, you need to address the email properly.
 Begin your message by saying:

 Dear [Reference Name],

-You can either use a comma or a colon if you need to be more formal, but hopefully, you know this person and do not have to be completely “stiff” in your email.
+You can either use a comma or a colon if you need to be more formal, but hopefully, you know this person well enough that you don't have to be completely stiff in your email.